ClausBendig/aiko-json/README.md

 # aiko-json
 Tiny and fast library for parsing and generating JSON in C. The library based on jsmn and jWrite.
-It is licensed under the MIT license.
+It's licensed under the MIT license.

 ## How to implement

 The library contains only the two files `aiko-json.h` and `aiko-json.c`.
 Copy these two files into your project, add the file `aiko-json.c` to your build-process and use the header `aiko-json.h`.

-If you don't to use it in your build process, you can build it with cmake and link your project to `aiko-json`.
+If you don't want to use it in your build process, you can build it with cmake and link it to your project.

+### Building
 ```
 git clone https://github.com/ClausBendig/aiko-json.git
 cd aiko-json/